Renault board did not consider replacing Ghosn: interim chairman

-PARIS (Reuters) - Renault’s (RENA.PA) board did not consider replacing Chief Executive Carlos Ghosn when it met on Thursday, interim chairman Philippe Lagayette said in a statement issued by the carmaker.
+PARIS (Reuters) - Renault’s board did not consider replacing Chief Executive Carlos Ghosn when it met on Thursday, interim chairman Philippe Lagayette said in a statement issued by the carmaker.

 Lagayette “refutes the press rumors reporting differences within the board of directors”, Renault’s statement said, adding that its board “has not considered the potential succession of Mr Carlos Ghosn”.